ihesp/rcesm1/_sources/io_files.rst

 Compilation Phase
 -----------------

-For the ROMS model, some of the scheme/parametrization choices are made pre-compilation using header (file with ‘.h’ extension) files.
-File txgla_3dnudg.h in src/R-CESM-1.0.0/ directory is the ROMS header file for the Gulf of Mexico test case.
-A copy of the header file used during compilation will be available in src ‘exec/include’ directory (Section `[sec:comp] <#sec:comp>`__).
+For the ROMS model, some of the scheme/parametrization choices are made pre-compilation using header files (.h).
+File ``txgla_3dnudg.h`` in ``$SRCROOT/components/roms`` directory is the ROMS header file for the low-resolution Gulf of Mexico test case.
+A copy of the header file used during compilation will be available in src ‘exec/include’ directory (Section
+`[sec:comp] <#sec:comp>`__).

 .. _sec:inpRrun: